kristofferlind/terraform-provider-azuresql/README.md

 - aad_user is untested (feature is currently public preview)

 ## License
-Based on [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) and therefore also has the same license.
+Based on [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework) and copied its license at time of creation.